bhuminshah/HDFS/ITMD-521/Week-14/README.md

     - In this test we are using file formarts of txt, gzip and bzip and working on with combiner and with intermediate compression
     - As inferred from the image, y-axis is the duration, x-axis is the file formats and different lines show different reducers
     - Here, with intermediate compression the output of the Mapper class is compressed before processing it to Reducer class and with combiner minimal amount of data is passed to Reducer from Mapper thus reducing the shuffle time.

-![Test 5: Individual result](https://github.com/illinoistech-itm/bshah40/blob/master/ITMD-521/Week-14/images/5.2.png)
+    - This test, checks for malformed records and displays the count as well checks the maximum temperature

 ## Analysis
-    - In this test we see that average duration of each test is quiet different for Gzip format however with the increase in numbner of reducer the duration for Text file has increase.
-It's  the same with Bzip format.
+    -
     - Thus to analyze further, we would consider the Map, Shuffle, Merge and Reduce time of each format for every number of reducer

+![Test 5: Individual result](https://github.com/illinoistech-itm/bshah40/blob/master/ITMD-521/Week-14/images/5.2.png)

     Map time: Here again, Gzip format has the most time during the map phase due to unsplittable file and to compress a single block of large data before processing to Reducer class takes time.
 Bzip format also takes time to map since the number of maps created are less compared to text file and again compressing them.
 Text format is the quickest amongst the three due to the ability of many maps and compression ratio